-The Company has a working capital line with M&T Bank (the "Credit Agreement") with total available borrowings of \$ 5.5 million.
-On July 18, 2023 the Company extended the maturity of the working capital line from June 30, 2024 to October 31, 2025.
-Interest is payable on the unpaid principal amount of the Loan at a variable rate per annum based on the Company's Senior Funded Debt/EBITDA Ratio (as defined in the Credit Agreement) as of the date of any advance under the Credit Agreement as follows: if the Senior Funded Debt/EBITDA ratio is: (i) greater than 2.25, 3.87 percentage point(s) above one-day (i.e., overnight) SOFR (as defined); (ii) greater than 1.50 but less than or equal to 2.25, 3.37 percentage points above one-day SOFR; or (iii) 1.50 or less, 2.87 percentage points above one-day SOFR.
-In all events set forth at subsections (i) through (iii) in the preceding sentence, if SOFR shall at any time be less than 0.25%, one-day SOFR shall be deemed to be 0.25% and the foregoing margins shall be applied to the SOFR Index Floor.
-The Credit Agreement is secured by a first priority security interest in all of the Company's business assets and is further subject to various affirmative and negative financial covenants.
-The Company was in compliance with the covenants as of October 31, 2023 and January 31, 2023.
+The Company has a working capital line of credit with M&T Bank (the "Credit Agreement") with total available borrowings for a maximum principal amount of \$5.5 million (the "Credit Agreement").
+On July 18, 2023 July 18, 2023, the Company extended the maturity of the working capital line from June 30, 2024 June 30, 2024 to October 31, 2025 October 31, 2025.
+Interest is payable In addition, effective December 4, 2023, the Company amended the line of credit to change the rate at which interest accrues on the unpaid outstanding balance.
+Effective December 4, 2023 the principal amount of the Loan outstanding bears interest at a variable rate per annum based on the Company's Senior Funded Debt/EBITDA Ratio (as defined in the Credit Agreement), established with respect to the Borrower as of the date of any advance under the Credit Agreement as follows: if the Senior Funded Debt/EBITDA ratio is: (i) greater than 2.25, 3.87 3.25 percentage point(s) above the applicable one-day (i.e., overnight) SOFR (as defined); (ii) greater than 1.50 but less than 2.25, 2.75 percentage points above the one-day SOFR; (iii) less than or equal to 1.50, 2.25 3.37 percentage points above one-day SOFR; or (iv) 1.50 or less, 2.87 percentage points above the one-day SOFR.
+In all events set forth at subsections (i) through (iv) in the preceding sentence, if SOFR shall at any time be less than 0.25%, one-day SOFR shall be deemed to be 0.25% and the foregoing margins shall be applied to the SOFR Index Floor.
+The Credit Agreement The facility is secured supported by a first priority security interest in all of the Company's business assets and is further subject to various affirmative and negative financial covenants.
+The Company was in compliance with the covenants as of October 31, 2023 April 30, 2024 and January 31, 2023 January 31, 2024.
 Advances under the line of credit are limited to eighty percent (80%) of eligible accounts receivable (which is subject to an agreed limitation and is further subject to certain asset concentration provisions) and fifty percent (50%) of eligible inventory (which is subject to an agreed dollar limitation).
 All advances under the line of credit are due upon maturity.
-The outstanding balance on the line of credit was \$0 and \$890 thousand as of October 31, 2023 and January 31, 2023, respectively.
-During the three months ended October 31, 2023 and 2022, the Company incurred interest of approximately \$1 thousand and \$26 thousand, respectively, pursuant to borrowings under the Credit Agreement.
-During the nine months ended October 31, 2023 and 2022, the Company incurred interest of approximately \$47 thousand and \$47 thousand, respectively, pursuant to borrowings under the Credit Agreement.
+The The outstanding balance on the line of credit was \$0 and \$890 thousand as of October 31, 2023 April 30, 2024 and January 31, 2023 January 31, 2024, respectively.
+During the three months ended October 31, 2023 April 30, 2024 and 2022, 2023, the Company incurred interest of approximately \$1 \$0 thousand and \$26 \$21 thousand respectively, pursuant to borrowings under M&T Bank for the Credit Agreement.
+During the nine months ended October 31, 2023 and 2022, the Company incurred interest line of approximately \$47 thousand and \$47 thousand, respectively, pursuant to borrowings under the Credit Agreement credit agreement, respectively.